ZTF SN Ia DR2: Impact of the galaxy cluster environment on the stretch distribution of Type Ia supernovae: Results

 \subsection{Potential selection effects}

-We checked that the observed evolution of the SN Ia stretch distribution as a function of $\mathcal{R}/\mathcal{R}_\mathrm{500}$ cannot be caused by selection effects.
-First, the evolution that we detect indicates that cluster environments favor the explosion of low-stretch SNe Ia which are known to be fainter than their high-stretch counterparts.
-A selection effect due to finite survey sensitivity would thus tend to push for an opposite trend.
-Secondly, we could observe an evolution that is similar to the one we detect if the redshift distribution of the SNe Ia found in different bins of $\mathcal{R}/\mathcal{R}_\mathrm{500}$ are different.
-For example, if most SNe Ia found at $\frac{\mathcal{R}}{\mathcal{R}_{500}} < 5$ are at very low redshift whereas SNe Ia found at $\frac{\mathcal{R}}{\mathcal{R}_{500}} > 10$ are located near the high-end of our redshift interval then we would find a similar trend as the one displayed in Fig.~\ref{fig:x1_vs_rr500}.
-However, we find that the SN Ia redshift distributions in the 9 bins shown in Fig.~\ref{fig:x1_vs_rr500} show no evidence of a selection-driven trend which could explain our results.\\ The ZTF SN Ia sample is volume-limited up to $z = 0.06$.
-We checked that the choice that we made to rely on a sample that is not volume-limited in order to maximize statistics cannot induce the observed evolution of the stretch distribution either.
-We run the same analysis presented in Sect.~\ref{sec:model} using a volume limited sample of SNe Ia by excluding all ZTF SNe Ia found at $z > 0.06$ in our sample.
-We also do the same analysis using only the 311 SNe Ia found at $0.06 < z < 0.07$.
-The best-fit conditional distributions obtained in both cases are fully compatible which is consistent with findings detailed in \cite{gin23} showing that the stretch distribution of ZTF SNe Ia is representative of the whole population up to $z = 0.07$.
+We verified that the observed evolution of the SN Ia stretch distribution as a function of $\mathcal{R}/\mathcal{R}_\mathrm{500}$ cannot be caused by selection effects.
+First, the evolution that we detected indicates that cluster environments favor the explosion of low-stretch SNe Ia, which are known to be fainter than their high-stretch counterparts.
+A selection effect due to the finite survey sensitivity would thus tend to push for the opposite trend.
+Second, we could observe an evolution that is similar to the evolution we detect when the redshift distributions of the SNe Ia found in different bins of $\mathcal{R}/\mathcal{R}_\mathrm{500}$ are different.
+For example, if most SNe Ia found at $\frac{\mathcal{R}}{\mathcal{R}_{500}} < 5$ lie at very low redshift, but SNe Ia found at $\frac{\mathcal{R}}{\mathcal{R}_{500}} > 10$ are located near the high end of our redshift interval, then we would find a similar trend as the trend displayed in Fig.~\ref{fig:x1_vs_rr500}.
+However, we find that the SN Ia redshift distributions in the nine bins shown in Fig.~\ref{fig:x1_vs_rr500} show no evidence of a selection-driven trend that might explain our results.\\ The ZTF SN Ia sample is volume-limited up to $z = 0.06$.
+We verified that our choice of relying on a sample that was not volume-limited in order to maximize sample size cannot induce the observed evolution of the stretch distribution either.
+We ran the same analysis as presented in Sect.~\ref{sec:model} using a volume-limited sample of SNe Ia by excluding all ZTF SNe Ia found at $z > 0.06$ in our sample.
+We performed the same analysis also for the 311 SNe Ia that are found at $0.06 < z < 0.07$.
+The best-fit conditional distributions obtained in both cases are fully compatible, which is consistent with the findings detailed in \cite{gin23}, showing that the stretch distribution of ZTF SNe Ia is representative of the whole population up to $z = 0.07$.